When I strip everything else away, what's the only thing I truly desire for my life? At the end of the day, it's peace.

 I'm reciting a mantra and intentionally not thinking.
 The mantra is designed to consume the energy of my thinking and since the mantra has no meaning, it doesn't trigger other thoughts.
 It's not always easy and is particularly difficult if I try to meditate me first in the morning.

-I think time is a biggie for me.
+Time is a biggie for me.
 I'm constantly aware of the time.
 The deadline - the trigger for the next thing I have to do - even if those are things I want to do.

 Peace of mind may be lasting if man comes to a position of gaining what he desires without any obstruction.
 If he gets to a position to gain anything at will, peace of mind will be permanent.
 Or, if he comes to a stand where he feels contented, comes to a status where he doesn't need anything more, contentment, lasting contentment of capacity to gain anything at will, these are the only two planes where the peace of mind may be lasting.